rgehrsitz/Pulsar/docs/End-to-End-Guide.md

   - `Beacon.Runtime/` - The runtime project
   - `Beacon.Tests/` - Test project

+### Version Control Considerations

+When working with Pulsar and Beacon in a version-controlled environment, follow these best practices:

+1. **Include in Version Control**:
+   - Rule definition files (YAML)
+   - System configuration files (YAML)
+   - Custom scripts for running the compiler
+   - Documentation

+2. **Exclude from Version Control**:
+   - Generated output directories (e.g., `MyBeacon/`)
+   - Build artifacts (bin, obj folders)
+   - Log files

+The standard `.gitignore` for Pulsar already excludes these generated directories.
+If you need to share generated code with others, consider documenting the exact command used to generate it rather than committing the generated files themselves.

 ## 4. Building the Solution

 Build the generated Beacon solution: